NaturaLawn of America logo

 Cons

-Ten company-owned units is well above typical for Home & Commercial Services (top 10%), which may signal the franchisor favors corporate expansion over building the franchised base and warrants deeper scrutiny of their growth strategy and commitment to franchisees.
+Ten company-owned units is well above typical for this sector (top 10%), which may indicate the franchisor is prioritizing corporate expansion over growing the franchise base and warrants further inquiry into future franchise opportunities.

-No franchisee right to relocate - an unusual absence (about 89.4% of franchises allow relocation) - limits your operational flexibility to move a unit if market conditions change and can complicate exit planning.
+You do not have a franchisee right to relocate, which is unusual (about 89.7% of franchises allow relocation) and reduces your flexibility to move if local market conditions change.

 Territory Protection